OpenGeoVis/PVGeo/README.md

 python -c "import PVGeo; print(PVGeo.__version__)"
 ```

-Note that Windows users must use Python >=3.6 when outside of ParaView.
 Further insight can be found in the [**Getting Started Guide**](http://pvgeo.org/overview/getting-started.html).

 ## Report Issues and Contribute